Sunak: Migrants going to Ireland shows Rwanda plan’s deterrent effect working

 But a No 10 spokeswoman told journalists in Westminster: “It is too early to jump to specific conclusions about the impact of the Act and treaty in terms of migrant behaviour.

-“But of course, the intention behind the Act is to have it serve as a deterrent and that is why we are working to get flights off the ground as swiftly as possible.”
+In the Mail on Sunday, the Prime Minister wrote: “I said when I first became Prime Minister that others would recognise a meaningful deterrent is the only way to stop the boats and now even top parties in the EU are following our lead.”

+It comes after European Commission president Ursula von der Leyen’s centre-right European People’s Party manifesto for June’s EU elections proposed a UK-style asylum plan under which “anyone applying for asylum in the EU could also be transferred to a safe third country and undergo the asylum process there”.

-Mr Sunak this week acknowledged it could still take 10 to 12 weeks to get flights in the air, in a blow to his earlier target of seeing this take place in the “spring” of this year.
+Mr Sunak this week acknowledged it could still take 10 to 12 weeks to get flights to Rwanda in the air, in a blow to his earlier target of seeing this take place in the spring of this year.

+A spokesman for Irish premier Simon Harris said he is “very clear about the importance of protecting the integrity” of Ireland’s migration system.

+“Ireland has a rules-based system that must always be applied firmly and fairly.

 Irish ministers earlier this week suggested there had been a rise in the number of migrants crossing the land border between Northern Ireland and the Republic.